eeariass/eeariass.github.io/_posts/2021-09-03-implications-of-border-bit-in-nssa.md

 ---
 layout: post
-title: "Junos vs. IOS: Implications of setting the Border bit in NSSA"
+title: "Junos vs. IOS: How ABR is selected and implications of the border bit in NSSAs"
 slug: implications-of-border-bit-in-nssa
 ---